Welcome to Wolf Run Regional Park

 Wolf Run Regional Park consists of almost 260 acres of rolling topography and contiguous open space featuring nearly ten miles of hiking trails, woodlands, a pond and other natural features.
 Over the years, Rotary Club of Mount Vernon has partnered with the Park District on funding the construction of a fishing pier at the Park Pond and funded the construction of an additional shelter located within the Bark Park.

 A nearly two-acre “bark park,” is a fenced area for dogs to run off their leash.
 The area is next to the Park parking Lot.
 Please read the bark park rules, (see link below) before entering the bark park.
-“Jades Place”, a doggie agility playground, was constructed with the generous help of volunteers, local businesses and a local scout troop.

 A small kids bouldering area is featured to boost creativity, problem-solving and agility.
 Kiwanis, Rotary and the Richard and Arline Landers Foundation provided monies to assist with this project.
 In 2020, in cooperation with the Public Library of Mount Vernon and Knox County, Knox County Foundation, Paragraphs Bookstore and the Knox County Career Center, a Storybook Trail was created in the park.
 This trail features a popular children’s book title which allows children to read the book in it’s entirety as they enjoy a walk through the park.
 The titles are switched quarterly for continued community engagement.
 Another educational tool is the “Litter Trail”.
 This concept was created through a grant awarded to the Knox County Recycling and Litter Prevention.
 The trail features small sites that educate trail users the time it takes for an item to decompose such as plastic or aluminum cans.
 The park is also the site of a few geocaches for those individuals interested in an adventurous treasure hunt.